Skip to main content

 Thought it was going to be difficult to rid your carpets of wax stains?
 Sofas could strike a similar fear if they come into contact with molten candle wax, but your relaxing night in front of the TV can stay stain-free, if you act fast!
 Here’s how to remove candle wax from a sofa.

-• If this doesn’t work, try using a hairdryer instead of an iron.
-This is a great option if you’re concerned about damaging your beloved Use a low setting on the hairdryer to heat the wax gently, and it’ll start melting.
-Once the wax has melted enough, lay your Plenty kitchen towel over the stain to absorb the wax and repeat until it’s gone.
+• Try using a hairdryer instead of an iron.
+This is a great option if you’re concerned about damaging your beloved sofa, or if an iron didn’t do the job.
+Use a low setting on the hairdryer to heat the wax gently, and it’ll start melting.
+Once the wax has melted enough, lay your Plenty household towel over the stain to absorb the wax and repeat until it’s gone.

-• If there is still a residue or the wax is more stubborn, can can try cleaning it with liquid detergent.
-If you’ve only spilt a bit of wax (well done, someone else reading this wishes they were you right now) you could use liquid detergent.
+• Clean with liquid detergent.
+If you’ve only spilt a bit of wax (well done, someone else reading this wishes they were you right now), you could use liquid detergent.
 As with any cleaning solution, test your detergent on a small, discrete area first to make sure the upholstery doesn’t turn a different colour or become damaged.
 Then apply a small amount to the stain and dab with a cloth or tissue.
-‘Rinse’ by dabbing the area with a paper towel dipped in
+‘Rinse’ by dabbing the area with a paper towel dipped in plain water.

 You can find more tips for keeping your house clean, as well as our range of products to help you handle anything life throws at you.